holgern/beem/docs/tutorials.rst

 Proposing a Transaction
 -----------------------

-In BitShares, you can propose a transactions to any account.
+In Steem, you can propose a transactions to any account.
 This is used to facilitate on-chain multisig transactions.
 With python-steem, you can do this simply by using the ``proposer``
 attribute: